 Definition: The personal information component allows users to view and modify their personal information.
 It additionally enables users to add or change a physician.

-Responsibilities: The personal information component allows users to view their personal information (i.e., their age, an optional parameter) and their physician's name.
+Responsibilities: The personal information component allows users to view and add to their personal information (i.e., their age, their birthday, optional parameters) and their physician's name.
 Additionally, in compliance with the CCPA, individuals may modify their age and request that sensory information collected from certain drives be deleted.
-Users have the opportunity to search for, add, or modify the physician with access to their driving data from the pool of physicians registered with the application.
-They may additionally change the unit of measurement for mileage (km/mi) and time (24/12 hours).
-If their physician has not registered an account yet, the user may fill out a form that will be sent to the physician, requesting them to create an account.
+Patients will have access to view the application's mission statement and privacy statement from this module as well.